scriptsdk/java-core/README.md

 ## Summary

 Stealth Client is an alternative Ultima Online client written in Delphi and distributed on their [website](https://stealth.od.ua/ "website").
-Stealth exposes a socket based external api wwhich is subject of this project.
+Stealth exposes a socket based external api which is subject of this project.

 ScriptSDK.Core is a rudimentary implementation of external api communication between a java and stealth client.
 Since its a core package it only offers very basical models for developers to communicate to Stealth Client.